JanPawlov/tldr/pages/common/git-push.md

 `git push --prune {{remote_name}}`

-- Publish tags that aren't yet in the remote repository:
+- Publish tags to remote repository.
+If tag already exists in remote, push gets rejected:

 `git push --tags`

+- Publish tags that aren't yet in the remote repository (and all things that would be pushed with plain `git push`):

+`git push --follow-tags`